 1. Introduction.
 Flapping flight is an active interdisciplinary research field with many open questions, and numerical simulations have become an important instrument for tackling them.
-Here, we present the computational solution environment FluSI, which is, to the best of our knowledge, the first open source code in this field.
+Here, we present the computational solution environment FluSI which is, to the best of our knowledge, the first open source code in this field.

-In the literature different numerical strategies have been proposed for simulating flapping flight, e.g., the use of several overlapping grids [19], which are adapted to the geometry, or the use of moving grids with the arbitrary Lagrangian-Eulerian method [29].
-Those methods involve significant computational and implementation overhead, the reduction of which has motivated the development of methods that allow for geometry-independent discretization, such as immersed boundary methods.
+In the literature different numerical strategies have been proposed simulating flapping flight, e.g., the use of several, overlapping grids [19], that are adapted to the geometry, or the use of moving grids with the Arbitrary Lagrangian-Eulerian method [29].
+Those methods involve significant computational and implementation overhead, whose reduction has motivated the development of methods that allow for a geometry-independent discretization, such as immersed boundary methods.

 In this work, we employ the volume penalization method to take the no-slip boundary condition into account.
-The idea of modeling solid obstacles as porous media with a small permeability was proposed in [2].
+The idea of modeling solid obstacles as porous media with a small permeability has been proposed in [2].
 The forcing term acts on the entire volume of the solid and not only on its surface, as it is the case in the immersed boundary methods, and corresponds to the Darcy drag.
-The distinctive feature of the http://www.siam.org/journals/sisc/38-5/M102600.html
+The distinctive feature of the method is the existence of rigorous convergence proofs [1, 6] showing that the solution of the penalized equations does indeed converge to the solution of the Navier-Stokes equations with no-slip boundary conditions.
+This approach has been extended to model not only Dirichlet conditions applied at the surface of moving, rigid